eugenethered/browser-store-test-data/README.md

 ![GitHub issues](https://img.shields.io/github/issues/eugene-the-red/browser-store-test-data)

 # Browser Store Test Data
-A simple way to load test data for the browser store.
-Supports IndexDB.
+A simple way to load test data into the browser store.
+Supports [IndexedDB](https://www.w3.org/TR/IndexedDB/).

+Essentially when developing, you provide a file with some test data.
+This test data is loaded into the browser store & ready before your application runs.
+Your application then runs & reads test data from the browser store.

 ## Index
 - [Installation](#installation)